Veterinary Specialties: 24 Types from A-Z

 7. Emergency and Critical Care

 In emergency situations, these specialists are the frontline heroes.
-They excel in handling critical cases, providing life-saving interventions, and ensuring animals receive prompt and effective care.
+They excel in handling critical cases, providing life-saving interventions, and ensuring animals receive prompt, effective, and proper care.

 8. Integrative Medicine